nghin/vacsf.org.dev/_posts/meditations/2016-04-17-Serving-God.md

 The service that almost everyone embraces here is one that is volitional and self-initiated, it appears to be most noble and seems to be in accordance with the principle of salvation by grace and through faith.
 But is such service, though volitional, pure in motivation?
 Isn't there the slightest hint of desire for praise or rewards?

 No one's good work is completely free from even the slightest hint of selfish motivation.
-Jeremiah 17:9 says that the human heart is deceiptful above all things.
+Jeremiah 17:9 says that the human heart is deceitful above all things.
 Isaiah spoke these words from God: <em>"All of us have become like one who is unclean, and all our righteous acts are like filthy rags; we all shrivel up like a leaf, and like the wind our sins sweep us away (Isaiah 64:6)."</em>

-Therefore the only way for a service to count toward God's kingdom is it must come from outside the person who performs the service.
+Therefore the only way for a service to count toward God's kingdom is it must come from outside the person who performs the service so that rewards or praises on the basis of merit can be ruled out.

+## Conclusion

+> <sup>8</sup>For by grace you are saved through faith, and this is not from yourselves, it is the gift of God;  <sup>9</sup>it is not from works, so that <u>no one can boast</u>.  <sup>10</sup>For we are his workmanship, having been created in Christ Jesus for <u>good works that God prepared beforehand</u> so we may do them (Ephesians 2:8-10).

+Romans 11:6 says that if any aspect of our relationship with God is by works then grace is no longer grace.
+Therefore boasting has no place in a grace-based relationship.
+No one works more than others because it is God who prepared the task for each person before hand.
+The "slave to righteousness (Romans 6:18)" concept though appears negative but it is the marvelous thing from the mind of God as part of the whole grace package.
+People are set free from the nagging question of whether they have done all they could to serve God.
+They rest in the all sufficiency of the Cross of Christ and trust that God already has a plan for each one to serve Him.
+In this sense, there is no need for "Serving God" as a topic for any book or sermon, except for one like this article which attempts to show that such topic is not needed at all.

 {% include bible-study/bible-study-footer %}
 </div><!-- /.medium-8.columns -->